lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

     subdir/image_3.png

-The bucket should then look like this:
+The output bucket should then look like this:

 .. code-block:: console

-    s3://my-bucket/
+    s3://my-output-bucket/
+        L .lightly/
             L relevant_filenames.txt
-        L image_1.png
-        L subdir/
-            L image_2.png
-            L image_3.png

 The corresponding Python command to submit a job would then be as follows: